Drx85/p8_todo_and_co/README.md

 Please see an hosted example version here : *Waiting end of project to share link*

+## More documentation

+Please open the file [Authentication_FR.md](Authentication_FR.md) (in french) to get more information about how works current Symfony 5.3.7 authentication system

 ## Contact

 Cédric Deperne - [cedric@deperne.fr](mailto:cedric@deperne.fr)